-I would obviously be a magnifying glassconsummate hypocrite if I offered you these filters without first applying them to my own faith.
+I would obviously be a consummate hypocrite if I offered you these filters without first applying them to my own faith.
 After thirty-two years of testing, I am glad to report that my faith in Jesus is still sound.
 Filtered through times of unexplainable pain and indescribable joy, this faith endures and actually becomes more precious to me each day.

 Filter One: My faith’s savior, Jesus, is consistent to the core.
 Without exception, I am proud of the way he lived, and it would be a high honor for anyone to suggest that my life resembled his.
 Jesus did not lie but spoke the truth even when it was costly.
 He did not misappropriate funds but chose to live simply.
 He showed scandalous respect for even culturally untouchable women and men and consistently made room to value children.
 He lived what he preached and preached what he lived.
 He demonstrated great humility in the use of his great power.
 He was faithful to his covenants and commitments.
 He called the rich to accountability and befriended the poor in body and spirit.
 Almost two thousand years following his death, such consistent character still captivates and inspires me.
 Though its overuse has made it sound trite, I mean these words with all my heart and mind: I want to be like Jesus.